Developer Documentation

 Build the docs using the remote theme

-2. This method uses the remote_theme Jekyll plugin, so it uses the files currently pushed and available in the GitHub repository main branch, not the local files from your machine.
+It uses the remote_theme Jekyll plugin, so fetches the files directly from the GitHub repository main branch, not the local files from your machine.

 To do this, we add the -w /srv/jekyll/docs to the docker command: